ZCHAnalytics/Microsoft-Challenge-intelligent-apps/AKS-CICD-GitHub/pipeline.md

 Scenario:  A video production company migrated its technology stack to AKS.
 To reduce time and effort building container images and deploying applications, we investigate using pipelines to deploy AKS workloads.

-I need to design a pipeline that needs to trigger on two different events:
+I need one pipeline for development and another one for production that are triggered by different events.

 1) a tagged push to the main branch (to production)
 2) a non-tagged push to the main branch (to staging environment).

-### 0. Set up Project Environment:
+### 0. Set up Project Environment in Azure Cloud shell:
-In the terminal, clone the GitHub Repo and inside it, run the init.sh file.
+Clone the GitHub Repo and inside it, run the init.sh file.
 The bash file did not specify the regions for all resources.
 So at first attempt, the resources were created across the globe.
+So I edited the file.
 The Dockerfile needed to be updated as well as nginx, node.js and hugo versions and/or links were out of date.

 Checking the results with `az group list -o table` shows that all resources are now in the same region and status is 'succeeded'.